 A multi-step procedure for anticipating vehicle-level EMI is proposed in this paper.
 This approach uses multi-conductor transmission line (MTL) modeling to calculate current distributions along the cable bundle.
 A common-mode circuit is extracted from the MTL modeling, and is employed in full-vehicle full-wave modeling to determine radiation and interference.
 In this paper, mode-dispersion and mode-conversion phenomena are investigated, and the ambiguous definitions of the common-mode voltage and common-mode impedance are discussed.

-G. Liu et al., "Anticipating Vehicle-Level EMI using a Multi-Step Approach," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2003, Institute of Electrical and Electronics Engineers (IEEE), Jan 2003.
+G. Liu et al., "Anticipating Vehicle-Level EMI using a Multi-Step Approach," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2003, Boston, MA), vol. 1, pp. 419 - 424, Institute of Electrical and Electronics Engineers (IEEE), Aug 2003.

 Electrical and Computer Engineering